lfoswald/lfoswald.github.io/_pages/readings.md

 {% include base_path %}

-Here are some quick book recommendation in the form of commented book stacks, grouped by broad topic.
+Here are some quick book recommendation in the form of commented book stacks, grouped by topic or genre.

 (Page in progress)